Heavy police presence expected across Quebec as 8 p.m. curfew starts tonight

 The province announced earlier this week that the curfew will apply to all Quebec residents except for those who fall into certain exempted categories, such as essential workers.

-Legault described the step as a “shock treatment” necessary to discourage mass gatherings he said contribute to the spread of COVID-19.
+Legault described the step as necessary to discourage mass gatherings he said contribute to the spread of COVID-19.

-Deputy Premier Geneviève Guilbault said in a tweet that the province will send out an emergency alert on Saturday afternoon to remind Quebecers of the curfew, and that police will be more visible on the streets over the weekend.

 The curfew comes as Quebec’s COVID-19 cases and deaths continue to rise and hospitals say they’re filling up and risk becoming overwhelmed.